Said-FD/react-dialog/react-dialog/README.md

 <br>If initial styling is fit your needs you can keep everything like it is and switch `light` and `dark` color themes with `theme` property.\
 Default color palette is neutral and could look nice for different cases.

-By default there is only one control is present - close X-button.\
+By default there is only one control is present - Close X-button.\
 And two styled buttons could appear when `confirmButtonText` and/or `cancelButtonText` passed.\
 Don't worry about semantics and a11y of the predefined elements, markup built from the proper HTML elements and attributes.